 What do the rates on the hotel barges not include?

 Optional hot air ballooning.
 Medical Cancellation Insurance: We strongly recommend the purchase of medical cancellation insurance within 14 days of submitting deposit for your cruise.
 The optional gratuity.

-How long are the barge cruises?
+How long are the hotel barge cruises?

-What seasons do they cruise?
+What seasons do the hotel barges cruise?

 Will I feel confined?

 Not if you enjoy meeting the locals, viewing passing vineyards and chateaux from a hot tub on deck, or sharing experiences with a congenial group of travellers on journey more like a moving house party.
 You will be able to get on and off your barge practically at will, to take a walk along the towpath or a bicycle ride to town.
 (All the barges have bicycles on board for passenger use).
 Meet and talk to the locals, view the vineyards, or accompany the crew as they shop in the early morning for delicious, freshly baked bread and croissants.
 Learn the secrets of fine cuisine from your gourmet chef.
 Savour an amazing variety of local cheese and other delicacies.
 All of this in addition to the included sightseeing tours en route.
 The gentle movement of the barge, anchored at night, has caused dedicated insomniacs to report wonderful, restful sleep.
-It is the relaxed atmosphere aboard, the friendly and helpful crew, the peace and tranquillity of the countryside, together with the wonderful cuisine; lively conversation and interesting sightseeing that make it magical.
+It is the relaxed atmosphere aboard, the friendly and helpful crew, the peace and tranquillity of the countryside, together with the wonderful cuisine, lively conversation and interesting sightseeing that make it magical.

 I've never barged before, where should I go first